-In the 2017/18 financial year, the average pledge was £335.
+In the 2017/18 financial year, the average pledge was £335 per adult.
 To meet the challenges outlined above, we’re hoping that the average pledge for 2018/19 can rise to £400, ie approaching £8 per week.
 We're a diverse community and each of us gives what we can.
 Some members are able to pledge several thousand pounds.
 But the minimum pledge is £1, so that no one is excluded based on their means.
 Even if you can't afford much, please do pledge what you can, as a symbol of your support to New Unity and its mission.

 When and how should you pledge?